 To help tents repel water and protect you from UV rays, many are coated with protectants like polyurethane or silicone.
 Silicone coated nylon, which is much lighter, tends to be most expensive and the highest quality.

-Top 3 Camping Tent Reviews
+Top 3 Best Camping Tent 2018 Market

 If you are looking for a three-season tent that’s cozy as well as convenient, the Coleman Sundown Tent is a great choice.
 Although it sleeps two, the roomy tent can hold up to six people sitting.